steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/10_Set_up_alert_notifications/README.md

     ![host_consuming_processes](assets/host_consuming_processes.png)

-- This issue had the potential to create larget problems impacting the whole cluster and the rest of the workload.
+- This issue had the potential to create bigger problems impacting the whole cluster and the rest of the workload.
 The pod definition in this case does not have any resource limit.
 But the service itself needs to be fixed and until then, we will remove this from the cluster.

     ```sh
     $ ./undeploy-hot-new-service.sh